Webinar (Wednesday, February 4): How to Automate and Modernize Your 2026 Commissions

 📌 Example

 In January, a sales rep from company "X" signed a new contract worth €50,000.
 As defined in his objective letter, he is to receive 10% of the total value of the contract, i.e. €5,000 in this example.
+The commission is paid immediately after signing.

-However, the commission recovery clause states that if a contract is terminated less than 6 months after it was signed, the company will recover the full commission.
+,However, the commission clawback clause states that if a contract is terminated less than 6 months after it was signed, the company will recover the full commission.
 In June, the customer terminated the contract.
-The company is therefore able to recover the €5,000 previously paid to the sales rep.
+As a result, the company recovers the full €5,000 from the sales rep's account.

 📌 Example

 To take the example of company "X" again, a sales rep signs a contract "A" for €50,000 in January, but the contract is terminated in June.
-The structure of the commission plan indicates that the sales rep earns 10% commission up to €100,000, and 15% for additional contracts signed during the period.
+The structure of the commission plan indicates that the sales rep received €5,000 (10% of €50,000).

 Now let's assume that the sales rep signed an additional "B" contract in February for €75,000.
-The sales rep would then receive 10% of €50,000 (i.e. €5,000) and 15% of €25,000 (i.e. €3,750), since he or she has exceeded the initial quota and therefore benefits from the second tier.
+The sales rep would then receive 10% of €50,000 (i.e. €5,000) and 15% of €25,000 (i.e. €3,750), since he exceeded the quota of €100,000 (€50,000 + €75,000 = €125,000).
+The sales rep's total commission for period 1 is €8,750.

 However, with the clawback system, the sales rep's quota falls back to €75,000 for period 1 and is therefore no longer €125,000 since contract "A" has been terminated.
-At the end of the day, the sales rep must therefore return his 10% commission on the €50,000 of contract "A" (i.e. €5,000), and his commission on contract "B" is recalculated at 10% (i.e. €7,500), so he also owes the difference between his initial commission on contract "B" and his final commission (i.e. €1,250).
+At the end of the day, the sales rep no longer benefits from the 15% commission rate on the €25,000 that exceeded the quota, but only from the 10% rate.

-In practical terms, by deducting the clawback from period 1 to period 2, the commission that the employee will receive for period 2 is no longer €27,500 but €21,250.
+In practical terms, by deducting the sales clawback from period 1 to period 2, the commission that the employee will receive for period 2 is no longer €27,500 but €21,250.

 Non-retroactive clawback